bruxaia/Emotion-Recognition/README.md

 # Outputs
 These screenshots show the result of the ouput of the code, using different image processing and machine learning algorithms to identify the face and emotion of the person.
 To accomplish those goals, there were used various famous techniques in machine learning and computer vision, such as: cascade classifiers for object detection, image processing with openCV library, there were used different models which we trained on the pre-provided images.
-Since finding and understanding ML as a whole was difficult, we used helper udemy course, which helped to train our model for the emotion and face recognition.
+Since finding and understanding ML as a whole was difficult, we used helper YouTube course, which helped to train our model for the emotion and face recognition.

 <img width="410" alt="Screenshot 2023-11-27 at 11 19 52 PM" src="https://github.com/bruxaia/Emotion-Recognition/assets/122949438/d6efd994-7d48-4e7f-a485-30b738695250">
 <img width="606" alt="Screenshot 2023-11-27 at 11 20 02 PM" src="https://github.com/bruxaia/Emotion-Recognition/assets/122949438/ac4f6857-8f47-4411-b634-17b754001314">